achntj/dynote/README.md

 Great!
 This was just a one-time setup.
 Now you can start writing from the 'New Post' option.
 For configuration, you can change the name and description on the home page through the `config.json` file.

 Now create a new github repository and add it as a remote repository to this project.
-Once you push the changes, deployment is simple.
+Once you push the changes, deployment is easy with vercel.

+## Deployment

+- Login to Vercel and create a new project with your github repository.
+Add the Database URL (that you added in the .env file) to the vercel environment variables.
+That's it, your project is now available online!